 - Create a new SQL Server login for the end-user's windows authenticated account within the SQL Server security node

-- Manually create this path in Windows Explorer on the user's workstation: C:Program FilesMicrosoft SQL Server100ToolsBinn
+- Manually create a path in Windows Explorer on the user's workstation, example: C:\SQLBATCH

 - Copy OSQL.exe file from a machine with an installation of SQL Tools (should be in the same or similar directory) to the user's workstation

-- Create a New Text document and rename the extention from TXT to BAT on the user's desktop
+- Create a New Text document and rename the extension from TXT to BAT on the user's desktop

 - Right-click the new BAT document and choose Edit